nogajun/bludit-theme-marble/README.md

 ## How to add a top page

-Add a static page.
-Open the options for that page and set "top" as the template on the Advanced tab.
+1. Add a static page.
+2. Open the options for that page and set "top" as the template on the Advanced tab.
-Go to Settings > Advanced.
+3. Go to Settings > Advanced.
 Set the static page you created to the homepage of the predefined page.

-## How to set the hero image
+### How to set the hero image in a top page

-Add a static page with the slug name "service".
-Create a child page on that "service" static page with a cover image and description.
+1. Add a static page with the slug name "service".
+2. Create a child page on that "service" static page with a cover image and description.

-ex)
+static pages ex)
 ```
 service
 ├ service1 (with cover image and description)